-We remain committed to limit mixed sex areas to essential high care areas only, such as critical care.
-Even in these areas there are strict guidelines to ensure that privacy and dignity are maintained for patients.
+We remain committed to delivering same sex accommodation.
+Limiting mixed sex areas is to essential high care areas only, such as critical care and areas where patients require more intensive care due to their critical condition.
+This is made explicit in our Privacy and Dignity policy.
+Even in these areas there are strict guidelines to ensure that privacy and dignity is maintained as far as possible for all our patients

 For a hospital to say that it has same-sex accommodation, it must provide sleeping areas and toilet and washing facilities that are for men or women only.
 This will mean different things in different hospitals.
 You could be: